 - 10% wage subsidy for small businesses

-The government has also announced financing programs such as Canada Emergency Business Account.
+The government has also announced financing programs such as the Canada Emergency Business Account.

 (a) 75% Wage subsidy for employers in Canada